radubuzas/sqrt-assembly/README.md

 CLEAN:

-To dispose of "sqrt.o" and "sqrt" enther the following command: "$make clean".
+To dispose of "sqrt.o" and "sqrt" enter the following command: "$make clean".